juanvel4000/n191/README.md

 ## Credits
 - **Microsoft** for edit
 ## License
-n191 is licensed with the MIT License, like [microsoft/edit](https://github.com/microsoft/edit), read LICENSE
+n191 is licensed with the MIT License, read LICENSE